onyx-and-iris/nvda-voicemeeter/README.md

 `Load Settings` and `Load on Startup` both open an Open dialog box immediately.

-#### `Themes`
+#### `Theme`

-The `Themes` menu can be opened using `Alt` and then `t`.
+The `Theme` menu can be opened using `Alt` and then `t`.
 Use this menu to select from a list of coloured themes.
 Some themes offer higher contrast colours.
 An application restart is required to load a new theme.
 Once a theme is selected it will become the default for future startups.

 ### Quick access binds